hynespm/bitbucket-team-clone/README.md

 ### How to use

- * Set the TEAMNAME variable within the [function.py](function.py)
+The main script contains three variables which need to be set, they are the following

+ * TEAMNAME - bitbucket team name
- * Add USERNAME and PASSWORD credentials to the [function.py](function.py)
+ * USERNAME & PASSWORD - credentials you use to log into your bitbucket
- * Choose the directory you wish to use where you store all the repositories
+ * OS_PATH - directory where the repositories will be cloned to